 Ovarian cancer includes cancers of the ovary, fallopian tubes, and peritoneum due to the origination from similar tissue types and similar clinical management and treatment.1 Epithelial ovarian cancer is classified into five subtypes, based on histology to identify the origin and degree of differentiation: high-grade serous carcinoma, endometrioid carcinoma, clear cell carcinoma, low-grade serous carcinoma, and mucinous carcinoma.2 Most ovarian cancers are included in these subtypes, with the remainder being rare non-carcinoma types include germ cell tumors, sarcomas, sex cord-stromal tumors.
-Overall, 10-15% of ovarian cancers are considered borderline, having low malignant potential.
-The staging of ovarian cancer follows National Cancer Institute definitions describing the extent of tissue involvement and spread with the terms in situ, localized, regional, distant (outside the peritoneum), and unknown.3 Detailed staging categories for ovarian cancer established by the International Federation of Gynecology and Obstetrics (FIGO) describe the specific characteristics used to assign stages I through IV, as well as staging within these levels.^{4, 5}
+The most common subtype is serous carcinoma, and this subtype comprises the majority of advanced stage cancers.3 The staging of ovarian cancer follows National Cancer Institute definitions describing the extent of tissue involvement and spread with the terms in situ, localized, regional, distant (outside the peritoneum), and unknown.4 Detailed staging categories for ovarian cancer established by the International Federation of Gynecology and Obstetrics (FIGO) describe the specific characteristics used to assign stages I through IV, as well as staging within these levels.^{3, 5} As understanding of ovarian tumor pathogenesis has deepened, distinctions between type I and type II ovarian cancers have been outlined.^{6,7} Type I ovarian cancers tend to be early stage low grade tumors that generally arise through a progression from benign precursor lesions, tending to remain indolent or slowly progressive.
+The majority of cases are classified as type II ovarian cancers, characterized by rapid metastatic progression and accounting for the overwhelming majority of ovarian cancer deaths.6